 There were 12,000 cases of head and neck cancer (HNC) in the UK in 2015 and its incidence is predicted to continue to increase by 33% between 2014 and 2035 (1).
 The burden of disease is unequal within the UK, with the highest incidence being in areas of social deprivation (1,2).
 Early detection of HNC reduces morbidity and mortality rates and decreases the economic burden placed on the NHS (3).
 Management is less invasive when the disease is treated at earlier stages and results in improved quality of life for patients (4).
 Patient’s displaying symptoms of oral cancer, who are ultimately diagnosed with the disease, are known to delay seeking healthcare advice for >1 month in the majority of cases (56.7%), with 10% waiting over one year (5).

 Risk prediction models offer an opportunity to enhance patient care for HNC.
-The results from personalised risk calculators could be used during patient consultations to communicate levels of risk to individual patients and assist in counselling on risk behaviours (prevention), whilst also provides an opportunity to enhance patient awareness of the signs and symptoms of disease (6), with the aim of promoting early detection (7).
+The results from personalised risk calculators could be used during patient consultations to communicate levels of risk to individual patients and assist in counselling on risk behaviours (prevention), whilst also providing an opportunity to enhance patient awareness of the signs and symptoms of disease (6), with the aim of promoting early detection (7).
 There is also potential for a risk calculator to be used in clinical trial design to enable recruitment of sub-groups of patients with the highest risk of disease.
 Risk models have been successfully developed and implemented in this context in other cancer types, such as breast (8), colorectal (9) and lung cancer (10).
 Use of risk prediction models to select individuals at high-risk of lung cancer screening has been recommended, as this improves cost-effectiveness and reduces the risk of false-positive diagnoses (11,12).
-Therefore, the construction of such risk prediction models for HNC may be useful in the selection of high-risk individuals who would benefit the most from screening (6).
+Therefore, the construction of such risk prediction models for HNC may be useful in the selection of high-risk individuals who would benefit the most from screening (12).

 The aim of the present study was to develop and validate the first risk prediction model for HNC in the UK population, to the best of our knowledge, to estimate absolute risk of developing the condition.